Building Marble Machine 2

 Hard drive gong and bicycle bell The dump-o-matic and clanking metal channel didn't use up all the vertical drop I had available, so I added some more stuff to convert the remaining height (energy) into noises of various kinds.

-People keep thinking its a CD-ROM disk.
+People keep thinking it's a CD-ROM disk.
 This first surprised me, because I just assumed everyone had taken apart a hard drive before, but I guess most people just throw out computers when they stop working.
 Pity.
 At any rate, CD-ROMs have lousy acoustic properties.
 They look neat when put in a microwave though.

 Power source

 Also, a hand crank adds a neat interactive element to the machine.
 Whenever I show it to people, they very much enjoy cranking it, and keep on cranking it.
 Its just so much fun and so fascinating to watch the chaos of marbles tumbling and falling.
+It holds kids attention for a long time, even though it's not that interactive a toy.

 34 second video of marble machine 2 in action: